htl-leo-itp-2325-4-5BHITM/cam-connect/docs/conventions.md

 # cam-connect conventions
 Please take the time to read this, I will tell you when its updated.
 \
 If you follow these conventions we will have a better time writing code and the project can be handed off to the next group in a nice shape.

+user stories can be found [here](https://school-space.notion.site/4c889b6df8a14f3f82b6824f652f1f3d?v=6db8b43a662a4b3bb87f1b68ae708395&pvs=4)

 ## General
 - cam-connect should be spelled with a dash and in lowercase wherever possible